List of dolmens: Overview

 Megalithic tombs are found from the Mediterranean Sea, Baltic Sea and North Sea coasts south to Spain and Portugal.
-Hunebedden are chamber tombs similar to dolmens and date to the middle Neolithic (Funnelbeaker culture, 4th millennium BC).
+Hunebedden are chamber tombs similar to dolmens and date to the middle Neolithic (Funnelbeaker culture, 4th millennium BCE).
 They consist of a kerb surrounding an oval mound, which covered a rectangular chamber of stones with the entrance on one of the long sides.
 Some have a more complex layout and include an entrance passage giving them a T-shape.
 Various menhirs and dolmens are located around the Mediterranean islands of Malta and Gozo.
 Pottery uncovered in these structures allowed the attribution of the monuments to the Ġgantija and Mnajdra temples culture of the early Neolithic Age.

 Dolmen sites fringe the Irish Sea and are found in south-east Ireland, Wales, Devon and Cornwall.
 In Ireland, most dolmens are found on the west coast, particularly in Connemara and the Burren, which includes some of the better-known examples, such as Poulnabrone dolmen.
 Examples such as the Annadorn dolmen have also been found in Northern Ireland, where they may have co-existed with the court cairn tombs.

 In Mecklenburg and Pomerania/Pomorze in Germany and Poland, and in Drenthe in the Netherlands, large numbers of these graves were disturbed when harbours, towns, and cities were built.
 The boulders were used in construction and road building.
 Others, such as the Harhoog, in Sylt, were moved to new locations.
 There are still many thousands left today in Europe.

 By 2017, all the hunebedden in the Netherlands were put in a 3D atlas (accessible to the public for free) using photogrammetry.
 The data was obtained from a collaboration between the Province of Drenthe and the University of Groningen, subsidized by the Gratama Foundation.